joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 - **--resume** : Resume training.
 If "yes":
   - Will skip fully executed scenarios
-  - Will complete started scenarios from the last checkpoint
+  - Will resume started scenarios from the last checkpoint

 # License